GULibrarySandbox/advanced-data-wrangle-old/content/6-lesson.md

 - Untick  `Show style properties`  and save
 - Save file as GEOJSON file into downloads.{% endcapture %} {% include card.md header="Map to GEOJSON" text=text %}

-{% include button.md text="Watch video" link="https://vimeo.com/412607607/08380e8150" color="info" %}
+{% include button.md text="Watch video" link="   " color="info" %}

 ----
 #### Display the map using Github

 We now need a website to display the map.
 To do this we are going to upload our geoJSON file to the open source repository [Github](https://github.com/) that can host and share files, code and much more.

-Here is an example of an interative [map](https://github.com/stapletonsl/ClassData2019/blob/master/OzUnis.geojson) created using geoJSON and hosted by Github.
+Here is an example of an interactive [map](https://github.com/stapletonsl/ClassData2019/blob/master/OzUnis.geojson) created using geoJSON and hosted by Github.
 Click on the points for information about the locations.

 In this next activity learn how Github works and create a repository to host the map via Github's tutorial.
 The first step is to register for an account.